Food veggies on display at a night market in Khon Kaen, Isaan, Thailand

 Food Consumption Control

 I don’t have a weight problem; however, my organs don’t respond well to compromised food; that which is processed, overcooked, burnt, or synthetic.
-I wish to keep the carbohydrate intake low and the raw, plant-oriented fruit and vegetable absorption super high.
+I wish to keep the carbohydrate intake low and the raw, plant-oriented fruit and vegetable absorption high.

 When at home with a kitchen of your own, it is possible to create rules for what you can and can’t buy at the supermarket.
-I like to head right for the section where the food isn’t labeled; the produce area or greengrocers.
-I try to stay away from most boxed and processed items, including sweet desserts that are often tainted with high-fructose corn syrup and things of that anti-nature.
-Although I crave and love something sweet after a meal.
+I like to head right for the section where the food isn’t labeled; the produce area (greengrocers).

-If one wants to avoid putting nasty grub into the body, namely in the form of artificially processed white sugar, mindfulness is key.
-Sugar in its natural whole fruit form is super healthy because it is consumed and processed with the fiber and other elements that make up the live, nourishing, divine fruit.
+Sugar in its natural whole fruit form is healthy because it's consumed and processed with fiber and other elements that make up the live, nourishing, divine fruit.
 Mother nature, God, or the divine rain and sun made it that way.

 Food A nutritious and delicious smoothie bowl with seeds from Hestia on Calle 20 in Santa Marta.